Coaching and Innovation

 • strengthening collaborations.

-I also evaluate ways of learning and offer solutions for development of academic institutions, degrees, or courses as well as of individual academic growth.
+In academic settings, I develop evaluations of learning and offer solutions for development of academic institutions, degrees, or courses as well as of individual academic growth.

 • I have conducted research on learning at the University of Oxford at the Department of Education, and I am a fellow of the Higher Education Academy in the UK.